 Keeping a Healthy Rhythm

-There are a few ways you can maintain a steady sleep/wake cycle so your internal clock never falls too far out of whack.
+There are a few ways you can maintain a steady sleep/wake cycle and even figure out how to sleep better when traveling so your internal clock never falls too far out of whack.
 Keeping a regular wake time and bedtime will reinforce the right times to stay alert.
 It will train your body how to get more deep sleep, and help you stay physically and mentally healthy.
 Late caffeine boosts and exercising too late in the day can get in the way of keeping a steady bedtime, so be mindful of these lifestyle habits as well.
 Avoid napping and try to stay somewhat active throughout the course of your day.
 Get a decent amount of natural or bright light during the day, and avoid harsh lights in the evening, including blue light emitted from electronics.

 Your circadian rhythm and the secretion of melatonin is a carefully balanced process that can often be disrupted without even knowing how or why.
 By staying aware of the effect that night, day, bright lights, and other factors have on the sleep/wake cycle, you can take steps to keep your internal clock on-time, and that means better sleep for you!